 The Associate of Arts degree (AA) is designed as the statewide general studies transfer degree, indicating the completion of your general education requirements.
 This degree is structured for entry into the general range of bachelor's degree programs offered by a four-year college or university.
 To complete this degree, you need to follow the model general education program listed on this page.

-- I. Communications
+- II.
+Communications

 - 9 hours

 - III.
-Humanities
+Humanities and Fine Arts

 - IV.
 Social and Behavioral Sciences